CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Disabling the Termination from the ASG would prevent our ASG to be Elastic and impact our costs.
 Making a snapshot of the EC2 instance before it gets terminated *could* work but it's tedious, not elastic and very expensive, as all we're interested about are log files.
 Using AWS Lambda would be extremely hard to use for this task.
 Here, the natural and by far easiest solution would be to use the CloudWatch Logs agents on the EC2 instances to automatically send log files into CloudWatch, so we can analyze them in the future easily should any problems arise.

+# API Gateway
+Q: What API types are supported by Amazon API Gateway?

+Amazon API Gateway offers two options to create RESTful APIs, HTTP APIs (Preview) and REST APIs, as well as an option to create WebSocket APIs.

+HTTP API: HTTP APIs, currently available in Preview, are optimized for building APIs that proxy to AWS Lambda functions or HTTP backends, making them ideal for serverless workloads.
+They do not currently offer API management functionality.

+REST API: REST APIs offer API proxy functionality and API management features in a single solution.
+REST APIs offer API management features such as usage plans, API keys, publishing, and monetizing APIs.

+WebSocket API: WebSocket APIs maintain a persistent connection between connected clients to enable real-time message communication.
+With WebSocket APIs in API Gateway, you can define backend integrations with AWS Lambda functions, Amazon Kinesis, or any HTTP endpoint to be invoked when messages are received from the connected clients.

 # CloudTrail